 1. Q. How long does it take?

-A. Our normal transit time is 5 to 10 days.
+Our normal transit time is 5 to 10 days.
 Transit time is when a car is loaded onto a car carrier heading toward it delivery location.
 Transit time varies depending on delivery service chosen by the customer.
 Ex: door-to-door vs. terminal-to-terminal service.

 2. Q. How does it work?